-Over the past four years, the National Coalition for History (NCH) has worked with the offices of Congressmen John Larson (D-CT), Tom Cole (R-OK), and Bill Pascrell (D-NJ) to create a Congressional History Caucus.
+Over the past five years, the National Coalition for History (NCH) has worked with the offices of Congressmen John Larson (D-CT), Tom Cole (R-OK), and Bill Pascrell (D-NJ) to create a Congressional History Caucus.

 The three co-chairs have circulated a “Dear Colleague” letter to their fellow representatives urging them to join the caucus.
 Please click on this link to see the letter which explains the purpose of the caucus and how Members of Congress can join.